holatung/RAI/README.md

 Affiliation: ChatVE
 ```

-Note: This research abstract was present at the Society for Social Studies of Science (4S) Conference, Seattle 2025 under the theme `Reverberation`.
+Note: This research abstract was presented at the Society for Social Studies of Science (4S) Conference, Seattle, 2025 under the theme `Reverberation`.
 [4S Conference](https://www.4sonline.org/final_program_seattle.php)